Typical examples of categorization projects include designing or improving of an existing taxonomy and expert sourcing.

 You can begin a categorization project by first creating a unified dataset.

 To create a unified dataset:

 - Add one or more input datasets to the project.
 Input datasets typically represent a single logical entity, such as customers, or products.
-Tamr turns them from datasets registered with Tamr to the project's datasets.
+Tamr converts the datasets registered with Tamr into the project's datasets.
 This process is known as indexing.